-Eligibility: Death while active, inactive eligible to retire, or disabled.
+Eligibility: Death while active, inactive eligible to retire, or disabled not resulting from an injury received in the line-of-duty.

 Benefit: Designated beneficiary, spouse, children, or parents entitled to benefit calculated as if deceased member had retired under Option 2 (see item 13); however, beneficiary may elect survivor benefits payable to a surviving spouse, dependent children, parent, or other designated beneficiaries in monthly amounts varying by status of beneficiary and number of eligible survivors.
 Otherwise accumulated contributions with interest are payable to designated beneficiary, spouse, children, older parents, or estate.